anishbista60/Sample-kubernetes-Controller/README.md

-# Hello everyone welcome to my Kubernetes Development Repo.
+## Welcome to My Kubernetes Development Repository

-- This Repo contain the kubernetes custom controller, CRD and CR that i have created in my learning face.
+- This repository contains Kubernetes custom controllers that I created as part of my learning journey.